 By Bus From SAN JOSE

-There is daily, direct service between San Jose and Montezuma through Transportes Rodriguez/Transportes Cobano (Tel.
+There is daily, direct service between San Jose and Montezuma via Transportes Cobano (Tel.
 (506) 2519-9973; (506) 2642-0992).
-The trip takes approximately 6 hours, including a 1.5 hour ferry ride from Puntarenas to Paquera.
-The cost is approximately $15.
-Once in Montezuma, there are buses to Cabuya ($1.50) every 2 hours until 4:15pm.
-If arriving later, you will have to take a taxi ($14) from the center of town to reach us.
+The trip takes approximately 6 hours and costs approximately $15.
+Once in Montezuma, you can take a taxi ($14) from the center of town to reach us.
 Having a fair handle on Spanish is essential or you may miss a changeover and get lost.

-Buses depart at 6:00 am and 2:00 pm.
+Buses stop at Puente Villa Bonita at 6:30 am and 2:30 pm.
 Make sure to call ahead for any schedule changes (happens often).
-Reservations are not available, so arrive early for tickets, which may be bought on the 3rd floor of the bus terminal.

 By Bus From LIBERIA